AWS Textract Pricing 2026: Official Rates Per 1,000 Pages

 Extract your documents with DocuOCR

-Upload a document and get clean, structured data in seconds.
+DocuOCR's AI OCR software turns any document into clean, structured data in seconds.
 No template setup required.

 Start free